-Importantly, many of the "how to" strategies included in the CTB are not specific to health equity, nor do they incorporate a racial justice lens.
-Therefore, it is valuable to consider them within the context of recommendations and broad lessons learned from recent efforts to address health inequities by improving living conditions at the local level.
-The following list of recommendations and lessons learned is drawn from case study research conducted by PolicyLink (Bell & Rubin, 2007) and the BARII (2013), as well as interviews with experts in the field (Knight, 2014) and findings from the National Academies Committee Report (2017).
-Some recommendations are reminders of important principles to keep in mind when promoting health at the community level using an equity and racial justice lens.
-These are directly tied with the values and assumptions underlying health equity work described in the Back-ground section and include:
+Many of the "how to" strategies included in the CTB are not specific to health equity.
+Therefore, it is valuable to consider them within the context of recommendations and broad lessons learned from recent efforts to address health inequities for improving living conditions at the local level.
+The following list of recommendations and lessons learned is drawn from case study research conducted by PolicyLink (2007) and the Bay Area Regional Health Inequities Initiative (2013), as well as interviews with experts in the field (Knight, 2014).
+Some recommendations are reminders of important principles to keep in mind when promoting health at the community level using an equity lens.
+These are directly tied with the values and assumptions underlying health equity work described in the Background section of this guide and include:

-- Identify priorities in collaboration with the community. - Embrace a broad definition of health and promote a comprehensive approach. - Maintain a focus on equity by making health equity a shared vision and value. - Build community partnerships and foster multi-sector collaboration.

-• Build awareness and appreciation for the social determinants of health and health inequities, including structural racism as a fundamental cause of racial health inequities.
+- 1. Identify priorities in collaboration with the community - 2.
+Embrace a broad definition of health and promote a comprehensive approach - 3.
+Maintain a focus on equity - 4.
+Build community and multi-sector partnerships - 5.
+Build awareness and appreciation for the social determinants of health - 6.
+Leverage successful PBIs for regional and state level changes - 7.
+Build skills and capacities of health professionals - 8.
+Be flexible and plan ahead for new ways of working

-- Leverage successful PBIs for regional and state level changes. - Build skills and capacities of health professionals. - Increase community capacity to shape outcomes. - Be flexible and plan ahead for new ways of working. - Document and disseminate success stories. - Be patient and persistent and be willing to take risks.
+- 9. Document and disseminate success stories - 10.
+Be patient and persistent, and be willing to take risks

-Each of these recommendations and lessons learned is expanded below.
+Each of these recommendations and lessons learned is expanded on below.

-Identify priorities in collaboration with the community.
+1. Identify priorities in collaboration with the community.
 Professionals must remember that residents themselves understand, better than anyone else, what their needs and assets are, and what will work in their community.
 Traditional public health surveillance, assessment strategies, and data sources provide valuable information, but cannot replace local knowledge and the "lived experience" of residents.
-Often many interrelated problems exist simultaneously, and quantitative, data-driven assessments can help inform prioritization.
+Often many interrelated problems exist simultaneously and quantitative, data-driven assessments can help inform prioritization.
 However, community members' perceptions and understanding of problems are equally important and communities often know best what is needed to address those problems.
-Therefore, when providing technical assistance or other kinds of support to community groups, public health agencies, and other professionals should work in true partnership with community members.
+Therefore, when providing technical assistance or other kinds of support to community groups, public health agencies and other professionals should work in true partnership with community members.

-Community members in Alameda County, California led a community assessment process to identify priorities.
+Community members in Alameda County, California led a community assessment process to assess and identify priorities.
 According to the BARHII Health Equity and Community Engagement Report (2013), local agencies involved in promoting health equity consistently engaged community members in assessments, program planning, and implementation of strategies.
 Community concerns regarding a lack of educational support and activities for youth led three agencies to create after-school, summer, and evening programs, including community leadership training.
 Similarly, community concerns about neighborhood violence led to the organization of violence prevention workshops that include dialogue between the local police department and community members.
-For more information about Alameda County's health equity efforts, including lessons learned and ongoing challenges, visit: http://barhii.org/download/publications/hecer\alameda.pdf.
+For more information about Alameda County's health equity efforts, including lessons learned and ongoing challenges, visit:

+http://barhii.org/download/publications/hecer\alameda.pdf.

-Embrace a broad definition of health and promote a comprehensive approach.
+2. Embrace a broad definition of health and promote a comprehensive approach.
 Health is more than the absence of disease.
 A healthy community is one that promotes physical, mental, and social vitality.
-It is important to view health holistically and consider the various factors that impact the health of the community.
+It is important to view health holistically, and consider the various factors that impact the health of the community.
 This may mean that health professionals need to support efforts that are not defined by health or may appear to be outside the scope of traditional health-related efforts.